Congrats Vectra fitness!

 - Add shredded paper with food waste to absorb moisture

-- Rinse out your cart out on grass, NEVER DOWN A STORM DRAIN.
-Allied Waste offers one free cart cleaning per year and additional cleanings cost $8.24 each call 206-682-9735 to sign up for the service.
+- Rinse out your cart on a strip of lawn, NEVER DOWN A STORM DRAIN.
+Republic Services offers one free cart cleaning per year and additional cleanings cost $8.68 each call 206-682-9735 to sign up for the service.

 Worried about odors?
 Designate a produce drawer or corner in your fridge or freezer to store those “odor ridden” items-generally the raw meats, chicken and fish.
 Add these items to your green yard waste cart and reduce your garbage, the size of your gray cart and garbage bill.
-More recycling tips and flyers are avaliable.
+See flyers for more information.